dilanx/ChoccyStatus/README.md

 <img src="ChoccyStatusImage.png" width="440" height="423">
 </p>

+### Notice!
+ChoccyStatus 2 is coming soon!
+The UI will be similar but will be more responsive to different screen sizes, and there will be more features like dynamically updating status through API calls.

 # Setup Guide

 It's super easy to get this working.
 Make a new HTML page on your website using the [starter HTML](starter/status.html).